-- 1. At least 33.3 percent of all institutions will be reviewed annually.
-This will be determined by taking the total number of approved independent and Sponsoring organizations for the review fiscal year and multiplying it by .333.
+- 1. At least 33.3 percent of all approved institutions will be reviewed annually.
+This will be determined by taking the total number of approved organizations for the review fiscal year and multiplying it by .333.
 This number will be rounded up to the next whole number to determine the number of organizations that must be reviewed. - 2.
 Small, independent centers and Sponsoring organizations of 1 to 100 facilities will be reviewed at least once every three years. - 3.
 Large, Sponsoring organizations with more than 100 facilities will be reviewed at least once every two years. - 4.
 10 percent of small Sponsoring organizations' facilities will be reviewed.
 If a site under the Sponsoring organization has not had an on-site review in prior years, it will be one of the options for on-site review. - 5.
 5 percent of large Sponsoring organizations' first 1000 facilities and 2.5 percent of the number of homes over the first 1000 will be reviewed.
-If a site or home provider has not been reviewed in prior years, it will be one of the options for on-site review. - 6.
-An institution or Sponsoring organization has had a significant change in its operation of CACFP (e.g. large staff turnover, large addition of facilities, etc.).
+If a site or home provider has not been reviewed in prior years, it will be one of the options for an on-site review.